TimothyMarchant/PIC_Clock_2.0/README.md

-This is my second attempt at making a PIC clock.
+This is my second attempt at making a PIC clock it uses all 12 I/O pins.
 The original used the PIC16F18313 which only had 6 I/O pins.
 This one is different since it uses the MCP7940M real time clock with I2C.
 Surprisingly this one uses less program memory unlike the first one (both chips have 3.5 kb of programmable memory).

 The actual circuitry is very similiar to the original clock, but this one does not use the SN74HC165N shift register.
 So the actual supplies I used didn't really change.
 So the supplies I ended up using were the following (excludes wires).